CIS-566-Fall-2022/final-project/README.md

 ### Specification

+The main features of this project will include:

+- A procedural generator for each type of crystal I want to create, with a global seed that can be used to quickly generate new variations
+- A museum-like scene that displays hand-picked specimens from each generator
+- Possibly an animation to show off all the specimens in one video

 ### Techniques

 Given my experience with making that one daily render with the red crystals, I'm anticipating heavy usage of Houdini's scattering, noise displacement, and mesh/VDB conversion features.
 For the shaders, Redshift has helpful built-in features like dispersion and caustics that I will use to add realism and artistic flair to the final renders.